-.1 the total volume of combustible facings, mouldings, decorations and veneers in any accommodation or service spaces shall not exceed a volume equivalent to 2,5 mm veneer of the combined area of the walls and ceiling linings.
-The furniture fixed to linings, bulkheads or decks may be not included into the calculation of the total volume of combustible materials;

-.2 in case of ships fitted with an automatic sprinkler system complying with the provisions of the FSS Code, the above volume may include some combustible materials used for erection of "C" class divisions.
+- .1 the total volume of combustible facings, mouldings, decorations and veneers in any accommodation or service spaces shall not exceed a volume equivalent to 2,5 mm veneer of the combined area of the walls and ceiling linings.
+The furniture fixed to linings, bulkheads or decks may be not included into the calculation of the total volume of combustible materials; - .2 in case of ships fitted with an automatic sprinkler system complying with the provisions of the FSS Code, the above volume may include some combustible materials used for erection of "C" class divisions.

-On non-self-propelled ships without regard of their gross tonnage it is permissible to fit non-combustible bulkheads, linings and ceilings with combustible covering less than 2 mm thick except corridors, stairway enclosures as well as control stations where thickness of covering shall not exceed 1,5 mm.
+On fishing vessels of 45 m in length and over and/or 500 gross tonnage and upwards and on non-self-propelled ships without regard of their gross tonnage, it is permissible to fit non-combustible bulkheads, linings and ceilings with combustible covering less than 2 mm thick except corridors, stairway enclosures as well as control stations where thickness of covering shall not exceed 1,5 mm.